artsy/artsy.github.io/_posts/2014-09-12-designing-the-public-artsy-api.markdown

 <a href="https://developers.artsy.net"><img src="/images/2014-09-12-designing-the-public-artsy-api/the-art-world-in-your-app.png" border="0"></a>

 If you just want to use the API, you can stop reading here and head to the [developers.artsy.net](https://developers.artsy.net/) website.
-(The developers website itself is a classic Rails + Boootstrap example and is also [open-source](https://github.com/artsy/doppler).)
+(The developers website itself is a classic Rails + Bootstrap example and is also [open-source](https://github.com/artsy/doppler).)

 In this post we will step back and describe some of the technical decisions made during the development of the new API.